Snarenkumar/GDSE_FORMS/README.md

 Welcome to the **Django Form Project**!
 This application demonstrates a user-friendly form submission process with validation, redirection, and email notification features.
 Built using **Django**, **HTML**, **CSS**, **JavaScript**, and **jQuery**, this project also integrates **MySQL** for backend data management.

+> 🛑 **Important Note**:
+> The hosted project is available at [https://narensporttify.pythonanywhere.com/](https://narensporttify.pythonanywhere.com/).
+> However, due to backend issues, such as database connectivity problems with the hosting platform, the project may not load as expected.
+> You can still run the project locally by following the instructions below.

 ---

 ## 🌟 Project Features